mumblez/gwg/README.md

     path: /gwg/repo-1                       # the same path used to setup the webhook
     directory: /path/to/local/repo
     ### optional ###
-    branch: master                          # default to master
+    branch: master                          # defaults to master
     remote: origin                          # defaults to origin
     trigger: /path/to/trigger/file          # the file to `touch` after a successful update
     secret: webhookPassword                 # the secret password used to setup the webhook